Hossam-N/OS-Project/README.md

-# Contributer in a Scheduling simulation for an operating system written in C language
+#  Scheduling simulation for an operating system written in C language